mattwydra/newtab-background/v6/pre_integration/v5/user_gen/character/README.md

-# Phase 6 part 4.3
+# Phase 6 part 5.3
 (zips coming soon)

 ## **Updates in this version**
-- Create field to enter choice character for background
+- Option to generate backgrounds based on favorite characters (mirror MAL approach)